jareddonovan/creative-coding-showcase/README.md

   shown when the app runs.
 Useful for debugging.
 * `"sketchesPath"` (string): Location of the sketches path that should be loaded.
+* `"allowP5jsImports"` (boolean): If true then the showcase will allow for sketches to be imported directly from the p5js editor.
+Requires some additional setup (see below).
+* `"importsUrl"` (string): URL for a web page that will accept user submissions of p5js editor sketches to import (see below).
+* `"permittedImportIdsPath"` (string): Path to a JSON which holds a pre-defined list of IDs that you will allow imports from.
+* `"hideCursor"` (boolean): Whether or not to hide the cursor.
+For the Dewey cabinet, you probably want to show the cursor, but for the other two it doesn't make sense.

 Here are the default values for the config file: